- Written by Dr.Mehmet Demircioglu

 Many patients become impatient because the transplanted hairs may grow briefly and then shed.
 They want to even everything out.
 That is understandable, but the early appearance is temporary.

-In the first month, the goal is not styling perfection.
-The goal is to pass through the vulnerable healing period without avoidable irritation.
+In the first month, the plan should not be only about styling perfection.
+The plan should pass through the vulnerable healing period without avoidable irritation.

-If you are unsure, send clear photos to your surgeon before booking the haircut.
+If you are unsure, send clear photos to your surgeon before committing the haircut.
 A few photos are often enough to decide whether the skin looks ready.

 The barber should also avoid wetting and combing the scalp aggressively.
 In the early period, even a normal salon routine can be too much.
-The problem is rarely one gentle snip.
-The problem is the repeated handling around it.
+One gentle snip is rarely the issue.
+The repeated handling around it is.

-I prefer the first scissor trim to be boring.
+The first scissor trim should be boring.
 No dramatic style change, no sharp shaping, no chasing perfect symmetry.
 The scalp has already had a real procedure and does not need a fashion project during early healing.

 When can clippers be used after surgery?

-Clippers need more caution than scissors.
-On the donor area, I often prefer waiting at least 3 to 4 weeks before careful clipper use, and only if the donor skin is calm.
-On the recipient area, I usually prefer waiting about 3 months before clippers touch the transplanted zone.
+Clippers are a bigger step than scissors.
+On the donor area, waiting at least 3 to 4 weeks before careful clipper use is usually wiser, and only if the donor skin is quiet.
+On the recipient area, about 3 months is usually a safer point before clippers touch the transplanted zone.

 Guard length matters.
 A longer guard is safer than a very close cut in the early period.
 A zero guard, skin fade, or blade shave is much more aggressive and should not be treated like a normal trim.

-I also think hygiene matters.
+Hygiene matters too.
 Barber tools touch many scalps.
-After surgery, especially early, I want clean equipment and a cautious barber who understands that the scalp is still healing.
+After surgery, especially early, the equipment should be clean and the barber should understand that the scalp is still healing.

-This is similar to my advice about wearing a helmet after a hair transplant.
+I think about this in a similar way to wearing a helmet after a hair transplant.
 The issue is not the object alone.
 It is pressure, friction, timing, and the condition of the skin.

 If the barber seems casual, choose someone else or wait.
 A haircut is not urgent enough to justify rough handling.

-Some patients ask whether they can use clippers at home because they feel more in control.
-I understand the idea, but home clippers can be risky if the patient cannot see the donor area properly or becomes too focused on fixing every uneven patch.
+Home clippers can feel more controlled, but they can be risky if you cannot see the donor area properly or become too focused on fixing every uneven patch.

-If clippers are used too early, the result may be a cycle of more cutting, more inspection, and more anxiety.
+If clippers are used too early, the result may become a cycle of more cutting, more inspection, and more anxiety.
 That cycle is not helpful.
-Recovery needs calm decisions, not repeated corrections.
+Recovery needs steady decisions, not repeated corrections.

 Why should I avoid shaving the recipient area too early?